 - Annual account fees.
 A charge that’s tacked on just for using your brokerage account.

 These are just some of the main fees to watch out for, but there are plenty of others.
 If you want to figure out how much you’re paying in fees on your investment accounts, the free retirement fee analyzer tool from Personal Capital is a good place to start.

-5. Start Off With Simple Investments
+Step 5: Start Off With Simple Investments